 Grades 6 –8: May also wear the monogrammed maroon short sleeve polo shirt and the plaid skirt

-Grades K – 8 Monogrammed maroon short sleeve polo shirt with navy pants or khaki walking shorts and belt.*
+Grades K – 8 Monogrammed maroon short sleeve polo shirt with khaki pants or khaki walking shorts and belt.*

 * White sneakers with white crew socks are worn with this option.